 What to Consider When Selecting a Program

 Something to keep in mind of your to-do list if earning a DNP, is that not all programs are created equal.
 Firstly, there are different ways to earn such a degree.
 If you already have a BSN, there are BSN to DNP pathways designed for situations like yours.
 You can also look into DNP executive leadership online programs, or you can consider earning your degree in a more traditional college or university setting.
+However, if you find learning online more practical, you can check out some online PALS courses that can come in handy as an additional qualification.

 One thing that is worth looking into when selecting a particular program that is right for you, is whether or not the program itself will provide you with the requirements necessary to further pursue the area of nursing that you are after.
 For example, if your intention in earning a DNP is to practice as an advanced practice registered nurse, you should make sure that you are going to meet the educational requirements of the APRN Consensus Model.